kurbaniec/salt/README.md

 # passwort-manager-dev

+# URGENT
+- [ ] Fix kpm script - classpath is static + not working on linux
+- [ ] Make Java-Files system independent, use / instead of \
+. [ ] Test certificate + build script

 # TODO
 - [ ] PasswordManager: Support letsencrypt for https keystore
 - [ ] PasswordManager: Don´t load all passwords at once, instead send them on a request basis